gvmfhy/pdf-translator/README.md

 ## Credits

-Created by Austin Morrissey with assistance from Claude (Anthropic)
+Co Authored by gvmfhy & Claude Sonnet 4.5 (Anthropic) from Claude (Anthropic)

 Built specifically for translating "Networking for Spies" (Russian → English), but designed to be reusable for any translation project.